bioinformatics-policlinicogemelli/Varan/README.md

 <details>
 <summary><u>Validation</u></summary>

-If the user has a working cbioportal instance active on his computer, the location (localhost:port) can be insert here.
+If the user has a working cbioportal instance active on his computer, the location (http://localhost:8080) can be insert here.
 This value will be use for the validation of the output study and will produce a html report with the results.
 ```
 [Validation]
 PORT = < string >